obfuscated-D/EnderXY/README.md

 ### If your board does not match, THE FIRMWARE WILL NOT WORK FOR YOU!
  You need to identify your board and stepper drivers, adjust the configuration files for your build, and build a marlin image.
 The configuration files needed for marlin 2.x bugfix are in the Marlin_files directory.
 See [Marlin](https://github.com/MarlinFirmware/Marlin) for more information on how to build your own firmware.

+# Klipper
+For around $22usd, you can get a raspberry pi zero 2W, and run mainsail with klipper!
+The Klipper directory has the printer.cfg file for the EnderXY, based on the 4.2.2 mainboard.
+See [Klipper](https://github.com/Klipper3d/klipper/tree/master) for more info and setup instructions.

 # Contributing
 I would love to see this project grow, and I would love to see what others can do with it.
 If you have any ideas, improvements, or requests, please feel free to open an issue, or, fork the project and make a pull request.